Clemapfel/mousetrap/docs/05_events.md

 \note Additional modifiers include `AltGr`, `Meta` and `Win`.
 These are keyboard-layout and/or OS-specific.
 See [here](https://docs.gtk.org/gdk4/flags.ModifierType.html) for more information.

-Modifiers are not tracked directly, rather, they *modifiy* the state of another key.
+Modifiers are not tracked directly, rather, they *modify* the state of another key.
 For example, the key `C` can be pressed, not pressed, pressed while only `Shift` is held, pressed while `Shift` and `Àlt` are held, etc. To express all these options, mousetrap provides `mousetrap::ModifierState`, which holds information about which modifier keys are currently pressed.

 To query the modifier state, we use static functions of `KeyEventController`.
 A static function is a function that can be invoked without instantiating the class, meaning we do not need a `KeyEventController` to call them.
 The functions